-Carolyn is a National Science Foundation Graduate Research Fellow and third year graduate student in the DPCS program at UMN.
-She is interested in the role of caregivers and family in the development of social attention and cognition, especially in families at risk for anxiety and living in high-adversity contexts.
+Carolyn (she/her/hers) is a NIMH T32 predoctoral fellow and Ph.D candidate in the Developmental Psychopathology and Clinical Science program at UMN.
+She is interested in the role of caregivers in the development of social attention and cognition, especially in families at risk for anxiety and living in high-adversity contexts.
 Prior to graduate school, she worked at UMN as a project coordinator primarily focused on neuroimaging, behavioral, and eye-tracking assessments.
 She received her B.A. in Psychology from Scripps College in 2015 and her M.A. in Child Development from UMN in 2019.

 Andrea is a graduate student in the Clinical Science and Psychopathology Research Doctoral Program.
 She is interested in the relationship between forms of stress (e.g. minority stress in Native American populations, chronic stressors such as poverty, and childhood maltreatment) and suicidal thoughts and behaviors in childhood and adolescence.
 She examines neurobiological and psychophysiological mechanisms that may be related to these constructs.

 I am a graduate student in the UMN School of Public Health Biostatistics Division.
 I received my BA in Mathematics from the University of Kansas in 2019.
 I joined the RAD Lab because of my interest in finding both indicators and treatments for mood and anxiety disorders in adolescents.
 My work currently focuses on identifying clinically significant patterns of brain activity using fMRI data.
 I am also interested in developing new statistical methods that address the challenges of collecting and analyzing psychiatric data.